-National Grid Gas plays a pivotal role in the GB gas market.
+National Gas Transmission plays a pivotal role in the GB gas market.
 We own and operate the gas National Transmission System (NTS), a high-pressure gas network that transports gas throughout England, Scotland and Wales.
-As owner and System Operator (SO), our primary concern is the safe operation of the NTS.
+As owner and Gas System Operator (GSO), our primary concern is the safe operation of the NTS.

-Through the commercial regime, gas shippers have incentives that encourage them to balance inputs and outputs every day - what goes in must equal what comes out.
+Gas shippers are incentivised to balance inputs and outputs every day - what goes in must equal what comes out.
 In our role as residual balancer, if we think the system is likely to move outside of the acceptable range of balance, we can carry out a market-balancing action.
 When we do this, we're attempting to change the physical flows of gas into or from the system through market trades.
 This places a greater financial incentive on gas shippers to balance the system themselves.

 In our role as residual balancer we have incentives that encourage us to balance supply and demand on the Gas Day and to minimise the impact on the market when it's necessary to trade gas to balance the network.
 Finally, information is essential.
 Without it, neither we nor shippers can understand the status of the gas market, and so can't take the appropriate actions needed to balance it.
 The market needs supply and demand information in close to real time, so we publish public domain gas flow information at transmission system entry points in that timescale.
 This means that market participants can quickly react to any change in market conditions.